lawrenceccheung/AWAKEN_summit_setup/CompareResults/HubHeightPlanes/README.md

       filename: DATA_Summit_unstable_bananas1_KP_z90_noturb_std_900.pkl
       url: https://github.com/lawrenceccheung/AWAKEN_summit_setup/releases/download/v0.0.0-temp1/DATA_Summit_unstable_bananas1_KP_z90_noturb_std_900.pkl
 ```
 If your pickle files were sufficiently small to be committed to the repo itself, then the `url` field can be left blank.
+In the actual plotting notebook, it will look for the specified file, and if can’t find it, it will proceed to download it from the appropriate location.